robertmartin8/ReasonableDeviations/_posts/2022-01-24-reading-philosophy.md

 Before continuing, I will take a slight detour to discuss spaced repetition, a key component underlying my reading philosophy.
 If you are already familiar with the concept, feel free to skip this section.

 After learning something new, we tend to forget it over time.
 In the late 19th century, psychologist Hermann Ebbinghaus tried to quantify this experimentally (rare for psychologists at the time!).
-One of the results of his research was the **Ebbinghaus forgetting curve**, which plots how retention changes as a function of time (it goes as roughly $e^{-kt}$).
+One of the results of his research was the **Ebbinghaus forgetting curve**, which plots how retention changes as a function of time (it is roughly $e^{-kt}$).

 More importantly, Ebbinghaus figured out that active recall of the content (testing yourself) not only refreshes the forgetting curve but makes it decay more slowly subsequently.